Risa Hontiveros: 2010

-Running under the ticket of then-senator (later president) Benigno Aquino III, Hontiveros lost in the 2010 national elections, placing 13th overall, one place short to be elected.
+Running under the senatorial ticket of then-senator (later president) Benigno Aquino III, Hontiveros lost in the 2010 national elections, placing 13th overall, one place short to be elected.
 In 2012, Hontiveros called for the abolition of the pork barrel system, which was not necessarily corrupt if used appropriately but have been exploited by corrupt politicians.
-By the end of the year, the Reproductive Health Law (RH Law) passed into law.
+By the end of the year, the RH Law passed into law.
 The law mandated an age-appropriate sex education in the Philippines while providing maximum benefits to those with serious and life-threatening reproductive health conditions.
 Hontiveros has called on the government to fully implement the law amidst opposition from ultra-conservative factions.

 2013

 Running under President Aquino's Team PNoy ticket, Hontiveros ran again for a senate seat in the 2013 midterm election.
 However, she lost for the second time, placing 17th in the Senate race.
-Her campaign slogan was Paglalaban ka, aalagaan ka ("Will fight for you, will take care of you") which reflected the gains from enacting the Reproductive Health Law and the continuing struggle for universal health care and good governance.
+Her campaign slogan was Paglalaban ka, aalagaan ka ("Will fight for you, will take care of you") which reflected the gains from enacting the RH Law and the continuing struggle for universal health care and good governance.
 In the aftermath, Hontiveros acknowledged Senator Serge Osmeña's observation that her mixed messages in the campaign may have been the reason for her loss.
+A few days before election day, Senator Miriam Defensor-Santiago endorsed Hontiveros, stating that she “has always respected Hontiveros for her convictions and her willingness to stand for principle.”
+She also referred to Hontiveros as “someone who has definite views for our country, and who is willing to undergo and make sacrifices, undergo the trials and tribulations of that conviction for our country.”

 2016

 On October 14, 2015, Hontiveros formally declared her candidacy for senator in the 2016 national elections after public surveys indicated she had a strong chance of winning.
 She ran under the administration ticket, Koalisyon ng Daang Matuwid.
 On the May 9, 2016, election, she won, placing ninth.
-She was proclaimed on May 19, 2016, by the Commission on Elections and took her oath at the Cebu Provincial Capitol.
+The Commission on Elections proclaimed her victory on ten days later and she took her oath at the Cebu Provincial Capitol the same day.

 2022

 Hontiveros speaks at a Team Robredo–Pangilinan campaign rally in Antipolo in 2022.

 Hontiveros sought re-election as a senator in the 2022 election under Team Robredo–Pangilinan, the main opposition ticket.
-She was also named as a guest candidate of the Labor and Ecology Advocates for Democracy (LEAD) senatorial slate of Leody de Guzman, another presidential candidate.
+She was also named as a guest candidate of the Labor and Ecology Advocates for Democracy senatorial slate of Leody de Guzman, another presidential candidate.
 She was successfully reelected for a second term, ranking 11th out of the 12 winning candidates with more than 15 million votes.
 She was projected to be the only opposition senator in the 19th Congress.